Toomas Asser

-Toomas Asser (born on 14 July 1954 in Jõhvi) is Estonian medical scientist, Member of the Estonian Academy of Sciences (2011) and since 1 August 2018 Rector of the University of Tartu.
+Toomas Asser (born 14 July 1954 in Jõhvi) is an Estonian medical scientist.
+He has been a member of the Estonian Academy of Sciences since 2011 and the Rector of the University of Tartu since 1 August 2018.
+His research focuses on clinical and molecular-biological aspects of brain tumors, pituitary surgery, surgical treatment of intracranial aneurysms, functional surgery (deep brain stimulation for Parkinson's disease) and spinal cord injuries.

 Education and career

-Asser graduated from Nõo Secondary School (1973) and the Faculty of Medicine of Tartu State University (1979).

-In 1989, Asser defended his PhD in Medicine at Moscow N. Burdenko Institute of Neurosurgery with his candidate’s dissertation on cerebral blood flow regulation issues and stereotactic operations using the original thermocautery.
+Asser graduated from Nõo Secondary School (1973) and the Faculty of Medicine of Tartu State University in 1979.
+In 1987, Asser defended his PhD in Medicine at Moscow N. Burdenko Institute of Neurosurgery with his candidate’s dissertation on cerebral blood flow regulation issues and stereotactic operations using the original thermocautery.
+Between 1988−1989, Asser trained at the Institute of Brain Diseases of Tohoku University in Japan.

-In 1979–1989, he was Assistant and in 1989−1995 Associate Professor at the Neurology Clinic of Tartu State University.
-In 1988−1989, Asser trained at the Institute of Brain Diseases of Tohoku University (Japan).

-Since 1995, Asser is Professor of Neurosurgery of the University of Tartu.
+Between 1979 and 1989, he was the Assistant at the Neurology Clinic of Tartu State University and the Associate Professor of Neurology between 1989 and 1985.
+Since 1995, Asser has been Professor of Neurosurgery of the University of Tartu.

 From 1996 to 2018, Asser was the Head of Department of Neurology and Neurosurgery of Tartu University Hospital and from 2000 to 2009 also the Dean of University of Tartu Faculty of Medicine.

 On 26 April 2018, Toomas Asser was elected the Rector of the University of Tartu at extraordinary elections.

 In 2011, he was elected as a member of the Estonian Academy of Sciences in medical science.
-He belongs to the academy’s Division of Biology, Geology and Chemistry and is the head of this division since 2014.
+He belongs to the academy’s Division of Biology, Geology and Chemistry and has been the head of this division since 2014.

 He belongs to the standing committee on medical science and health strategy of the Estonian Academy of Sciences.

 He is also Vice-Chair of The Guild (The Guild of European Research-Intensive Universities) and President of Universities Estonia.

-Research

-His research focuses on clinical and molecular-biological aspects of brain tumors, pituitary surgery, surgical treatment of intracranial aneurysms, functional surgery (deep brain stimulation for Parkinson’s disease) and spinal cord injuries.